Brockley: Post World War II

 After the Second World War, most of the big houses were sub-divided into multiple occupation and the Council would give grants to convert houses into flats.
 In the period 1945–60s it was very difficult to get a bank loan to purchase a pre-1914-built property, hence the frequent subdivision of the larger older houses during this period.

 In the 1950s and 1960s these houses provided accommodation for the recently arrived African-Caribbean population, many of whom found employment in nearby Deptford.
 In 1948, five passengers bound for England from Jamaica on the ship Empire Windrush gave Wickham Road as their intended destination on arrival in London.
 Other migrants came from Turkey, Cyprus, Italy and South Asia (especially Sri Lanka).

 Some larger houses were demolished and blocks of flats built or houses built on their gardens.

 From the mid-1960s artists (some associated with nearby Goldsmiths College) started to move into the large and at the time neglected houses on Manor Avenue, beginning the process of 'gentrification' which continues today.

 Much of north Brockley was designated a Conservation Area in 1974 and in the same year the Brockley Society was formed with the aim of preserving and protecting the character of the area.
-This ensure that Brockley remained one of the best preserved and most coherent Victorian suburbs in Inner London containing examples of almost every style of mid- to late 19th century-domestic architecture from vast Gothic Revival piles to modest workmen's cottages.
+This ensure that Brockley remained one of the best preserved and most coherent Victorian suburbs in Inner London containing examples of almost every style of mid- to late 19th century-domestic architecture from imposing Gothic Revival buildings to modest workmen's cottages.
 There are also mews behind some of the streets such as Ashby Mews and Wickham Mews.
 This range of 19th-century architectural styles makes Brockley unusual.